Research Fellowship Recipient

 Implicit biases prevent people from finding gynecologists who prioritize their individual needs

+Inadequate reproductive care remains a persistent concern in various regions.
 Starting with white paper research, we began to draw from research articles on the topic of gynecology abuse, reproductive rights, and healthcare biases - when we stumbled upon an eye-opening fact from the World Health Organization:

 “…30% of women in marginalized communities suffer higher mortality rates during childbirth.
 Things such as language barriers and regressive legislation hinder their access to the care they rightfully deserve.”

-COMPETATIVE ANALYSIS + THE GAP
+COMPETITIVE ANALYSIS + THE GAP

-Existing physician locator applications rely solely on generic surface level filtering systems
+Existing physician locator applications rely solely on generic surface-level filtering systems

 RESEARCH QUESTIONS: